sendgrid/docs/source/User_Guide/email_activity_beta.md

 With the Email Activity feed you can:

-* Troubleshoot email delivery issues faster with comprehensive and sequential event data by email.
+* Troubleshoot email delivery issues faster with comprehensive and sequential event data.
 * Pinpoint specific emails easily with advanced search and filter options --including subject line and email metadata.
 * Customize your data independently with CSV download/export option.
 * Increase storage available for up to 60 days for historical visibility within the UI by purchasing an upgrade.
-* Call all events by an email from the API with additional storage purchase.
+* Complete an API call to gather specific email events when additional storage is purchased.

 {% info %}
 SendGrid stores two days of Email Activity data for free.
 To increase your storage capability, see LINK